viihsantos09/viihsantos09/README.md

-## hello everyone, my name is vitória, i'm 15 years old, i love dance and listening to music, my hobby is cook and i like watching TV in my free time
+## hello everyone, my name is vitória, i'm 15 years old, i love dance and listening to music, my hobby is cook and i like watching TV in my free time. my favorite kind of music is kpop and pop.

 <!--
 **viihsantos09/viihsantos09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.